davidcai/blog/content/posts/my-favorite-atom-editor-plugins.md

 heroalt: "Atom"
 ---

 Atom -- the hackable editor coming from Github has been my favorite for web development.
-Like many other lightweight editors, Atom has a community-driven packages (plugins) marketplace that greatly enhanced the editor and extended its features.
+Like many other lightweight editors, Atom has a community-driven packages (plugins) marketplace that greatly enhanced the editor.
 I found the following Atom packages are essential to my web development workflow.
 <!--more-->
 <br/>